AsmSafone/RadioPlayer/README.md

 [![Bot Support](https://img.shields.io/badge/Radio%20Player%20V2-support%20group-blue)](https://t.me/safothebot)

-An Telegram Bot to Play Radio/Music in Channel or Group Voice Chats.
+An Telegram Bot to Play Nonstop Radio/Music in Channel or Group Voice Chats.

 This is also the source code of the bot which is being used for playing Radio in [AsmSafone](https://t.me/AsmSafone) Channel & Music in [SafoTheBot](https://t.me/safothebot) Group.